Skip to content

 Finally, Ian shares an extensive review of the book ‘Pro Paypal e-commerce‘.
 Ian writes a very thorough review but here are a couple of highlights.

 I thought this was a great read.
 It’s not often you finish a book and feel confident you have all the information you’re going to need to complete your project.
-The book isn’t just technical but also has lots of useful nuggets on practices and background on payment systems in general for those that are unfamiliar with them at this level.
+The book isn’t just technical but also has lots of useful nuggets on business practices and background on payment systems in general for those that are unfamiliar with them at this level.

 I feel confident in recommending this book to anyone who is involved with developing E-commerce systems or is going to be in the future.
 The author Damon Williams has a very readable style that is mercifully faux-humour free but never dull and explains everything clearly and concisely and despite its relatively low page count at 260 pages or so, still manages to cover a lot of ground without ever feeling as if it’s being too terse.